Upated April 4, 2023.

 This creates a lovely swirling effect.

 Rhodes Stitch can be made any size and shape.
 Mine are square and go over 5 threads.
-Counterclockwise in below top.
-Clockwise is below bottom.
+Counterclockwise is shown below top.
+Clockwise is shown below bottom.
 Start stitching at the arrow.

 It’s important in making this stitch that you always go in the same direction to make the stitch and that you always start at the same point on the outside.
 That keeps the stitches consistent and maximizes their impact.